matkoch/matkoch.github.io/_posts/2020-01-14-marta-macos-finder-for-developers.md

 ![Searching in popups](/assets/images/2020-01-14-marta/yan.png){:width="550px" .shadow}

 Okay, this is crazy! 🤯 My initial thought was not too bad.
 Yan is working in the Kotlin team.
+The (developer) world is kinda small. 😅

 ## More Configuration